Lord Mountbatten: Second World War

-Kelly was sunk by German dive bombers on 23 May 1941 during the Battle of Crete; the incident serving as the basis for Noël Coward's film In Which We Serve.
-Coward was a personal friend of Mountbatten and copied some of his speeches into the film.
-Mountbatten was mentioned in despatches on 9 August 1940 and 21 March 1941 and awarded the Distinguished Service Order in January 1941.
+Kelly was sunk by German dive bombers on 23 May 1941 during the Battle of Crete, an incident that later served as the basis for Noël Coward's film In Which We Serve.
+Coward, a personal friend of Mountbatten, incorporated some of his speeches into the film.
+Mountbatten was mentioned in dispatches on 9 August 1940 and 21 March 1941, and was awarded the Distinguished Service Order in January 1941.